What is the Minimum Viable Product Grant?

 Founded in early 2016 by Andreas Antoniades and friends Lewis Quill, Levi Weitenberg and Luke Hackworth, Obelisk Systems was established out of a need the four saw while working in the space technology sector.

-The startup set about designing a solution and found a helping financial hand from Jobs for NSW, which provided a Minimum Viable Product grant of $15,000 allowing for the purchase of some of the technology needed to help launch StarLAB, including circuit prototypes and assembly tools.
+The startup set about designing a solution and found a helping financial hand from Jobs for NSW, which provided MVP funding of $15,000 allowing for the purchase of some of the technology needed to help launch StarLAB, including circuit prototypes and assembly tools.

 “It was so valuable in taking our company forward in those early days,” Andreas said.
 “It made things a lot smoother and we got a lot of the gears moving to make it a success.”